 This book was first published in 1961 and the fifth, fully revised edition dates back to 2004.
 Essentially the reference work for sherry until Sherry, Manzanilla & Montilla came out.
 It set the guidelines for other books: the first half is taken up by the history of sherry, its origins, the sherry boom of the 19th Century and the ups and downs of the 20th Century.
 A second part is about the production and maturation of the wines; a third part is a (short) overview of bodegas and their products.

 As a history of sherry, it is still a top-notch reference.
 There’s very little to add even though it has been 10 years since the last update.
 Unfortunately the part about bodegas is too concise and a little dated.
 It may not serve as a perfect guide for buying sherry in today’s market.

-The book is out of print and therefore very hard to come by.
+The book is out of print and therefore very hard to come by (early 2014).
 Second hand versions tend to be expensive when they’re in a good state.
 Luckily there’s a good eBook version for all kinds of platforms (€ 17 in iTunes).

 A guide to the traditional wines of Andalucia